Susan B. Anthony: American Equal Rights Association

 Anthony stayed with her brother Daniel in Kansas for eight months in 1865 to assist with his newspaper.
 She headed back east after she learned that an amendment to the U.S. Constitution had been proposed that would provide citizenship for African Americans but would also for the first time introduce the word "male" into the constitution.
 Anthony supported citizenship for blacks but opposed any attempt to link it with a reduction in the status of women.
 Her ally Stanton agreed, saying "if that word 'male' be inserted, it will take us a century at least to get it out."

-Anthony and Stanton worked to revive the women's rights movement, which had become nearly dormant during the Civil War.
+Anthony and Stanton worked to revive the women's rights movement, which had become nearly dormant during the American Civil War.
 In 1866, they organized the Eleventh National Women's Rights Convention, the first since the Civil War began.
 Unanimously adopting a resolution introduced by Anthony, the convention voted to transform itself into the American Equal Rights Association (AERA), whose purpose was to campaign for the equal rights of all citizens, especially the right of suffrage.
 The leadership of the new organization included such prominent activists as Lucretia Mott, Lucy Stone, and Frederick Douglass.

 The AERA's drive for universal suffrage was resisted by some abolitionist leaders and their allies in the Republican Party.
 During the period before the 1867 convention to revise the New York state constitution, Horace Greeley, a prominent newspaper editor, told Anthony and Stanton, "This is a critical period for the Republican Party and the life of our Nation...
 I conjure you to remember that this is 'the negro's hour,' and your first duty now is to go through the State and plead his claims."
 Abolitionist leaders Wendell Phillips and Theodore Tilton met with Anthony and Stanton in the office of the National Anti-Slavery Standard, a leading abolitionist newspaper.
 The two men tried to convince the two women that the time had not yet come for women's suffrage, that they should campaign not for voting rights for both women and African Americans in the revised state constitution but for voting rights for black men only.
 According to Ida Husted Harper, Anthony's authorized biographer, Anthony "was highly indignant and declared that she would sooner cut off her right hand than ask the ballot for the black man and not for woman."
 Anthony and Stanton continued to work for the inclusion of suffrage for both African Americans and women.